tndreka/tndreka/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Taulant Ndreka
 ======================================================================================================================================

-Aspiring Software Developer with a solid foundation in C programming and system development.
-Currently enrolled in a 1-year bootcamp at 42 Heilbronn, focused on solving complex software problems and building efficient applications.
-Experienced in developing custom libraries, implementing algorithms, and managing system-level tasks like process handling and inter-process communication.
-Adept at working in Linux environments, using tools like Git, and applying best practices in software development.
+Aspiring Software Developer with a solid background in C programming and system development.
+Currently in a 1-year bootcamp at 42 Heilbronn, focused on solving hard software problems and making good applications.
+Good at creating custom libraries, using algorithms, and handling system tasks like managing processes and communication between processes.
+Skilled in using Linux, Git, and following good practices in software development.

 *   🌍  I'm based in Heilbron, Germany
 *   ✉️  You can contact me at [ndrekalanti@gmail.com](mailto:ndrekalanti@gmail.com)